Qualytics/userguide/docs/operations/scan.md

 * produce a shape anomaly for anomalous values that span multiple records
 * record the anomaly data along with related analysis in the associated Enrichment Datastore

+Scan operation enables the user to assert the checks in incremental vs full loads, with options to limit the number of records, run a scan on a select list of tables / files, and to set schedules for future scans.

 !!! info
     To assert data quality checks to find anomalies, a user needs to perform a Scan operation.

-* Scan operation enables the user to assert the checks in incremental vs full loads, with options to limit the number of records, run a scan on a select list of tables / files, and to set schedules for future scans.

----
-## Operation Configuration
+## Configuration

 ![Screenshot](../assets/operations/operation-scan-light.png#only-light)
 ![Screenshot](../assets/operations/operation-scan-dark.png#only-dark)

 A Scan Operation can be configured with the following options:

-### Full

-To process all records ignoring the previous scan.
+* `Full` - To process all records ignoring the previous scan.

-### Incremental

-To scan only new data updated since the previous scan.
+* `Incremental` - To scan only new data updated since the previous scan.

 !!! info